Lesson 1.19: Debugging with GDB

 Final notes

-In addition to the functionality provided above, you have the full power of GDB at your disposal when debugging.
-Some features are not particularly well-adapted to K code and may require more advanced knowledge of the term representation or implementation to use effectively, but anything that can be done in GDB can in theory be done using this debugging functionality.
-We suggest you refer to the GDB Documentation if you want to try to do something and are unsure as to how.
+In addition to the functionality provided above, you have the full power of GDB or LLDB at your disposal when debugging.
+Some features are not particularly well-adapted to K code and may require more advanced knowledge of the term representation or implementation to use effectively, but anything that can be done in GDB or LLDB can in theory be done using this debugging functionality.
+We suggest you refer to the GDB Documentation or LLDB Tutorial if you want to try to do something and are unsure as to how.

 Exercises

-- Compile your solution to Lesson 1.18, Problem 2 with debugging support
+- Compile your solution to Lesson 1.18, Exercise 2 with debugging support

 enabled and step through several programs you have previously used to test.